fbpx

 Are Coyotes Legal to Hunt?

 I’m not going to answer that because killing coyotes is not the answer.
-As far as I’m concerned, you can’t whine about them if you moved to an area to be “closer to nature.”
+You don’t get to whine about coyotes if you moved to an area to be “closer to nature.”
 Nature is beautiful, but it’s the raw beauty that draws us to it.

 The more we infringe on their territory, take their water supply and diminish their prey, the more they will be forced to enter our neighborhoods.
 Whether you like it or not, predators play an important role in nature.
 Remove them, and you throw a delicate system off balance.